silentsignal/oracle_forms/README.md

 ### Building the Extension

 Download the `frmall.jar` archive from your target and copy it under `OracleFormsSerializer/lib`.
-Inside `OracleFormsSerializer/` start an Ant build:
+Inside `OracleFormsSerializer/` start an Gradle build:

 ```
-$ ant build
+$ ./gradlew shadowJar
 ```

-You should find `OracleFormsSerializer.jar` under `bin/`.
+You should find `OracleFormsSerializer-<SOMEVERSION>-all.jar` under `build/libs/`.

 ### Options